Can language-guided unsupervised adaptation improve medical image classification using unpaired images and texts?: Methodology

-where $\rvp$ denoted the learnable prompt, and $f_V(\cdot)$ is the visual encoder.
-The weak branch \texttt{adapter} is trained through minimizing the cross-entropy between the outputs of the two branches:

 where $g_w$ is initialized to $\hat{g}$.
-The strong branch \texttt{adapter} $g_s$, and the prompt $\rvp$ are jointly learnt through:
+The strong branch adapter $g_s$, and the prompt $\rvp$ are jointly learnt through:

 where $g_s$ is initialized to $\hat{g}$.
-The additional self-entropy term in the strong branch encourages diversity and balances it with the consistency enforced by cross-entropy term \cite{abdul2024align}.
-The motivation behind minimizing entropy \cite{grandvalet2004semi} stems from the intuition that models are generally more accurate when they make high-confidence predictions as shown in \cite{pressentropy}.
+The additional self-entropy term in the strong branch encourages diversity and balances it with the consistency enforced by cross-entropy term.
+The motivation behind minimizing entropy \cite{grandvalet2004semi} stems from the intuition that models are generally more accurate when they make high-confidence predictions as shown in \cite{pressentropy}, \cite{wang2020tent}.
+This unsupervised training enhances the model's generalization capabilities and facilitates predictions by utilizing a cross-modal adapter that is trained on unpaired textual descriptions and further tuned with visual information from unlabelled images, making it useful in scenarios where textual data is more abundant than labeled images, such as in the healthcare domain.